webplatform/docs/apis/indexeddb/IDBCursor/direction/index.md

 |Read_only=Yes
 |Example_object_name=cursor
 |Javascript_data_type=String
-|Return_value_description=A DOMString representing the direction of record traversal.
-One of the following values:
+|Return_value_description=The return value describes the direction of travel and the uniqueness of data within the cursor.
+It corresponds to one of the following:

 ; next
 : The cursor is travelling in ascending order and contains all matching records, including duplicate values.